-For eight years, PureVision has been conducting continuous, countercurrent processing of cellulosic biomass at elevated pressures and temperatures.
+For ten years, PureVision has been conducting continuous, countercurrent processing of cellulosic biomass at elevated pressures and temperatures.
 The company’s fractionation and rapid hydrolysis technologies are carried out in a significantly modified extruder.
 In the PureVision process, cellulosic biomass is size-reduced and fed into a pressurized reaction chamber uniquely designed for countercurrent processing.
 The PureVision technologies can be accomplished in a single stage or in multi-stages, depending upon the desired product and co-product targets.
 The PureVision technologies have enormous versatility and flexibility due to the countless processing variables that can be achieved with steady state, countercurrent processing.

 The company’s fractionation technology separates the primary constituents of cellulosic biomass into three streams of a xylose-rich liquor, lignin-rich liquor and a solid cellulose fraction.
 In a two-stage set-up, the target within the reaction chamber is to first hydrolyze most of the hemicellulose that exits the reactor in the form of a xylose-rich liquor while keeping as much of the lignin and cellulose intact in a solid form.
 After the solids enter the second region of the reaction chamber, the pH, temperature and pressures are adjusted to mobilize and remove as much lignin as possible exiting the reactor in the form of a lignin-rich liquor fraction.
 What remains is the solid and relatively pure cellulose fraction.